 We specialize and direct market high quality salad greens, fresh roots, cucumbers, tomatoes, and herbs.
 We also grow a wide variety of cut flowers and foliage for farmers’ markets and florists.

-We grow on less than an acre of rented land without the use of a tractor.
+We grow on an acre of rented land without the use of a tractor.
 Instead, we focus on tools that allow us to make the most of our small land size and our capacity as farmers.